-It is accepted that both one- and five-year survival rates for ovarian cancer are very much determined by the stage at which it is diagnosed, i.e. the extent to which it has spread.
-The American Cancer Society figures show the following proportions together with their associated fiveyear survival rates.
-They cite the overall five-year survival rate as 48%:
+It is accepted that both one- and five-year survival rates for ovarian cancer are very much determined by the stage at which it is diagnosed, (i.e., the extent to which it has spread).
+The American Cancer Society numbers in Figure 14 show the following proportions together with their associated five-year survival rates.
+They cite the overall five-year survival rate as 49%.

-Data (Fig 14) from England shows survival by FIGO stage for women diagnosed between 2013 and 2017 followed up to 201869:
+Data from England is shown in Figure 15 on the next page, and shows survival by FIGO stage for women diagnosed between 2013 and 2017, followed up to 201891.

-As can be seen, there are differences in terminology used to describe the spread of ovarian cancer between different countries, with the SEER (Surveillance, Epidemiology and End Result) and FIGO (Federation of International Gynecology and Obstetrics) systems being displayed here.
-Clinicians can also give 'TNM' Fig 13 spread of ovarian cancer on diagnosis with associated survival data in relation to the extent of the tumour (T), nodal involvement (N) and metastasis (M).
-This can hamper efforts to perform accurate cancer survival comparisons between countries, and the researchers in the International Cancer Benchmarking Partnership are calling for a common international staging system70.
+As can be seen, there are differences in terminology used to describe the spread of ovarian cancer between different countries, with the SEER (Surveillance, Epidemiology and End Result) and FIGO (Federation of International Gynaecology and Obstetrics) systems being displayed here.
+Clinicians can also give 'TNM' data in relation to the extent of the tumour (T), nodal involvement (N), and metastasis (M).
+This can hamper efforts to perform accurate cancer survival comparisons between countries and the researchers in the International Cancer Benchmarking Partnership are calling for a common international staging system92.